mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 Now that we have a way to encode and decode the messages, let's move  on to the server side events..

-First to create a batch process lets modify our endpoint class to `@Singleton`
+First to create a batch process lets modify our endpoint class to become a Singleton.

+***

 ### Startup Singleton